robin-rpr/calos/doc/faq.rst

 system level, not the user level.
 In the example above, this means changing :code:`git config --global` to :code:`git config --system`.

-See the man page for :code:`ch-run` for more on environment variable handling.
+See the man page for :code:`clearly run` for more on environment variable handling.

-:code:`ch-run` fails with “can’t execve(2): permission denied”
+:code:`clearly run` fails with “can’t execve(2): permission denied”
 --------------------------------------------------------------

 For example::

-  $ ch-run /var/tmp/hello -- /bin/echo foo
+  $ clearly run /var/tmp/hello -- /bin/echo foo
-  ch-run[154334]: error: can’t execve(2): /bin/echo: Permission denied (core.c:387 13)
+  clearly run[154334]: error: can’t execve(2): /bin/echo: Permission denied (core.c:387 13)

 But :code:`/bin/echo` *does* have execute permission::